 NY Times Worthy Personal Essay

 Getting an essay in the New York Times is the crown jewel of personal essays in terms of bragging rights and future book deals.
-In this 5 week NY Times worthy personal essay class, NY Times Modern Love alum Matteson Perry will share his insight into securing this prestigious but elusive prize.
-Through fun, in class exercises, an informative craft talk, and in-class feedback, you will learn Matteson’s secret techniques for approaching this essay, including the unspoken expectations of the format, a compelling romantic hook and a crystal clear theme.
+In this five-week Los Angeles NY Times worthy personal essay class, NY Times Modern Love alum Terri Cheney will share her insight into securing this prestigious but elusive prize.
+Through fun, in class exercises, an informative craft talk, and in-class feedback, you will learn Terri’s secret techniques for approaching this essay, including the unspoken expectations of the format, a compelling romantic hook and a crystal clear theme.
 By the end of the class you will have everything you need to craft your own New York Times Essay, and send it off to the Big Apple!

 How our online classes work: